-According to the technology giant Apple, the most important holiday season to Christians worldwide is irrelevant and not a calendar event: Easter.
+According to the technology giant Apple, one of the most important holiday seasons to Christians worldwide is irrelevant and not a calendar event: Easter.

 Does Apple think it is greater than the calendar that was established 2,063 years ago?